ipfs/ipfs-docs/docs/concepts/comparisons.md

 description: Comparing IPFS to other solutions.
 ---

-# Protocol Comparisons
+# IPFS Comparisons

 ## How is IPFS different from other solutions?

-IPFS is a general-purpose file system that uses a distributed hash table (DHT) to store and retrieve data.
-This sets it apart from other solutions with a more specific focus or use different data storage mechanisms.
+IPFS is a general-purpose file system that uses a distributed hash table (DHT) to route and transfer content-addressed data.
+This sets it apart from other solutions with a more specific focus or use of a specific data storage mechanism.
 For example:

 - [BitTorrent](https://www.bittorrent.com/) is a peer-to-peer (P2P) file-sharing protocol that uses a centralized tracker to manage the distribution of files among peers.
 It focuses on file-sharing rather than file storage.
 - [Storj](https://storj.io/) and [Sia](https://sia.tech/) are decentralized cloud storage platforms that use distributed networks of nodes for data storage.
 They focus on providing cloud storage services rather than a general-purpose distributed file system.